nlukic97/uteam-api/README.md

     }
 ---
 ## Development
-For development, clone the repository and run the following commands:
+For development, clone the repository and run:

-    git clone
     npm install

 Next, run these two scripts to compile the typescript code and to run the nodemon server (both in watch mode).